 Branches and supply

 Along its course, the splenic artery gives off several branches before entering the hilum of the spleen and dividing into its terminal branches.
 The pancreatic branches of the splenic artery arise from its proximal portion.
 These are the dorsal, inferior and great pancreatic arteries, and the artery to tail of pancreas.
-The distal part of the splenic artery gives off the splenic branches of the splenic artery; namely the short gastric arteries and the left gastroepiploic artery.
+The distal part of the splenic artery gives off the gastric branches of the splenic artery; namely the short gastric arteries and the left gastroepiploic artery.

 - Dorsal pancreatic artery: arises from the first part of the splenic artery.
 This artery descends along the posterior margin of the pancreas where it divides into left and right branches.
 The right - sided branches anastomose with the pancreaticoduodenal arcade (of Kirk) to supply the head and neck of the pancreas.
 The left branches anastomose with branches of the transverse pancreatic artery, supplying the body and tail of the pancreas.